siefkenj/IBLODEs/book/typst/modules/module1-practice-problems.typ

       + Modify it to be a continuous model*/
       A small population of fish have been introduced to a large lake.
 Make the following assumptions about the population of fish in the lake:
       - (M1) All the population of fish in the lake are the same species.
-      - (M2) The inital population of fish in the lake is 28.
+      - (M2) The inital population of fish in the lake is 28 fish.
       - (M3) After 1 year, the population of fish is approximately 57.
       - (M4) The year to year ratio of the population of fish in the lake is approximately constant.
       + Make a table of the population of fish in the lake by year for the first 5 years.
-(Use 3 decimal places for table entries.)
       + Make a table of the population of fish in the lake by month for the first 5 months.
-(Use 3 decimal places for table entries.)
-      + Complete this discrete model, by creating a continuous equation (E1) that models the population of fish in the lake over time that is conistant with the assumptions and data above.
+      + Complete this discrete model, by creating a continuous equation (E1) that models the population of fish in the lake over time that is conistant with the assumptions and data above. //Tiffany think that this exponential with this function .
         - (E1)
-      + List two new assumptions (M5) and (M6) that could also be presented in this model, and make a note on the advantages or dissadvantages of including them.
+      //+ List two new assumptions (M5) and (M6) that could also be presented in this model, and make a note on the advantages or dissadvantages of including them.
+      // List assumptions that make tiffany's model wrong.
-      - (M5)
+      //- (M5)
-      - (M6)
+      //- (M6)
     ],
   ),
   (
     statement: [
       True or false:
+      // y' = sin(y^2)
+      //
-      + A model can't just include a function between two variables and nothing else.
+      + A model can just include a function between two variables and nothing else.
       + A model must be only one of an explicit model, a recursive model, or a differential model.
       + The only differential equation models that make sense, and that are able to give us information about the world, are models for which the differential equation is able to be solved.
       + A model must have a finite number of assumptions, since it is impossible to write down an infinite number of assumptions.
       + The general solution to a differential equation can be found by either adding or multiplying an arbitrary constant to a particular solution of a differential equation.
       + Any autonomous linear first order differential equation can be solved by separation of variables.
-      + Assume that $y' = F(y,t)$ with $y(1) = 2$ is an initial value problem that has $y(t)$ as a solution.
-Assume that $F(y,t)$ and $y(t)$ are continuous except at $t = 0$.
-In this case $y(t)$ is unique as a solution to the initial value problem on its domain.
+      + Assume that $y' = F(y,t)$ with
+        $y(1) = 2$ is an initial value
+        problem that has $y(t)$ as a solution.
+        Assume that $F(y,t)$ and $y(t)$ are
+        continuous except at $t = 0$.
+In this case
+        $y(t)$ is unique as a solution to the initial value problem on its domain.
-      + The differential equation $y' = y$, when solved through seperation of variables, gives the result
+      + The differential equation
+        $y' = y$, when solved through seperation of variables, gives the result
         $|y| = C e^t$ with $C > 0$.
 This gives rise to the general solution $y = C e^t$, for all $C in R$, after some analysis of cases, when removing the absolute value.
     ],
   ),
   (